The ACAC Presents

 What should I wear?

 Ice Dance weekends offer you an opportunity to dress up and show off some of those test and competition clothes hanging in the back of the closet.
-There is often a theme Friday night when many, but not all, skaters have fun dressing up in costumes.
-But the emphasis is on fun and ice dancing so you are welcome to wear whatever is safe and comfortable.
+This year’s theme is ’70s Disco.
+Friday night is when many, but not all, skaters have fun dressing up in costumes.
+But the emphasis is on fun and ice dancing, so you are welcome to wear whatever is safe and comfortable.
 Bring a light jacket or sweater in case the rink is cold.

 Are all ages welcome?